ptranalex/next_watch/apps/data-importer/README.md

 1. Create a new client in the `services/` directory
 2. Update the sync functions to use the new source
 3. Add CLI commands to interact with the new source
+4. Update the Docker image build if new dependencies are required

 ***REMOVED******REMOVED*** Troubleshooting